deomorxsy/deorice/README.md

 PS2: Some of these are related with neovim running under tmux.

-PS3: The following is not intended to be gatekeeping how to use any of its tools.
+PS3: The following is not intended to be gatekeeping how to use any of these tools.
 Its just a merge between a personal opinionated configuration and a tutorial for posterity.

 ## Editors